 - 1. The student does not have a parent who has earned a baccalaureate degree; - 2.
 The student meets financial eligibility guidelines established by the U.S. Department of Education; or - 3.
-The student has a documented physical or learning disability.
+The student has a documented disability.

 Jones Learning Center